joshuajnoble/ofxKinectCommonBridge/README.md

 </grammar>
 ```

-You can build much more complex ones.
+You can build much more complex ones, of course.

-Linker settings for Face and Speech tracking!